ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

 Flags:
   - -vvv is for the verbosity, the vvv is standard on the team
   - --pdb has you reach the python debugger if there are any errors
-  - --proj_simscience_prod has you run on the production project on the cluster, which has higher priority than other projects.
+  - --proj_simscience_prod has you run on the production project on the cluster, which is reserved for simulation runs and may help your jobs get scheduled faster.
 You might need to be added to access this project!
   - -o is where to put the output results
   - -i is the location of the artifact

-The simulate run should be relatively quick and won't take a tremendous amount of data to run or store results.
+The simulate run should be relatively quick and won't take a tremendous amount of memory to run or store results.

 Psimulate
 +++++++++